-This is how to make Kinder copycat chocolate surprise eggs right at home!
+This is how to make Kinder copycat homemade chocolate surprise eggs right at home!
 Hollow and ready for candy, sprinkles and marshmallows, they’re a great Easter dessert for baskets.

 At Easter time, or year round just for fun, chocolate surprise eggs are always a hit!
 Filled with candy and marshmallows children will wonder what is inside their quick easy dessert every time. (affiliate links present)